Qatif conflict: Unrest (2017–2020)

-The 2017–20 Qatif unrest occurred in the Qatif region (within Eastern Province of Saudi Arabia) between the Saudi government and the Shia militants until it died down in 2020.
+The 2017–2020 Qatif unrest occurred in the Qatif region (within Eastern Province of Saudi Arabia) between the Saudi government and the Shia militants until it died down in 2020.
 It began in May 2017 after an incident on 12 May when a child and a Pakistani young man were shot and killed.
-In the same month, Saudi authorities erected siege barricades in Awamiyah and attempted to bulldoze the al-Musawara residential area.
+In the same month, Saudi authorities erected siege barricades in Al-Awamiyah and attempted to bulldoze the al-Musawara residential area.
 The conflict became an armed conflict, with about 12–25 people killed in shelling and sniper fire during May and the following few months.

 On 11 May 2019, 8 militants were killed in a firefight with Saudi security forces in the Sanabis neighborhood of Qatif.

-On 7 January 2020, The "most dangerous wanted terrorist" in Qatif was captured after he fired on a security patrol, according to state-run news media effectively ending the 2017–20 Qatif unrest.
+On 7 January 2020, The "most dangerous wanted terrorist" in Qatif was captured after he fired on a security patrol, according to state-run news media effectively ending the 2017–2020 Qatif unrest|2017–20 Qatif unrest.